Keyser Söze: Fictional history The Usual Suspects consists mostly of flashbacks narrated by Roger "Verbal" Kint (Kevin Spacey), a con artist with cerebral palsy. Kint was arrested after an apparent drug-related robbery gone wrong which resulted in the destruction of a freighter ship and the deaths of nearly everyone on board. He has been granted immunity from prosecution provided he assists investigators, including Customs Agent David Kujan (Chazz Palminteri), and reveals all details of his involvement with a group of career criminals who are assumed to be responsible for the bloodbath. While Kint is telling his story, Kujan learns the name Keyser Söze from FBI agent Jack Baer (Giancarlo Esposito) and orders Kint to tell him what he knows.

 Kint states that Söze was believed to be of Turkish origin, but some have said that he was half German through his father.

 According to Kint, Söze began his criminal career as a small-time drug dealer.
-Horrifically though, one afternoon while Söze is away from home rival Hungarian gangsters attempt to intimidate him by taking his family hostage and raping his wife, then when he returns home, slitting the throat of one of his children right before his eyes.
-Determined to show these vicious criminals what toughness really means, Söze shoots and kills his own family and all but one of the Hungarians, letting the last leave so he can tell his cohorts what happened.
+Horrifically though, one afternoon while Söze is away from home, rival Hungarian gangsters attempt to intimidate him by taking his family hostage and raping his wife, then, when he returns home, slitting the throat of one of his children right before his eyes.
+Determined to show these "men of will" what will really was, Söze shoots and kills his own family and all but one of the Hungarians, letting the last leave so he can tell his cohorts what happened.
 Once his family is buried, Söze massacres the Hungarian Mafia, their families, their friends, and even people who owe them money.
 He goes underground, never again doing business in person, operating instead through oblivious underlings.

 Söze's ruthlessness is legendary; Kint describes him as having had enemies and disloyal henchmen brutally murdered, along with everyone they hold dear, for the slightest infractions.
 Over the years, his criminal empire flourishes, as does his legend.
 Remarking on Söze's mythical nature, Kint says, "The greatest trick the Devil ever pulled was convincing the world he didn't exist", a line borrowed from Charles Baudelaire.

 In Kint's story, he and several other criminals meet after being jailed on a trumped-up hijacking charge and work together as thieves for hire.
-After a botched robbery, they are blackmailed by Söze, through Söze's lawyer Kobayashi (Pete Postlethwaite), into destroying a rival Argentinean gang's ninety-one million dollar drug shipment.
+After a botched robbery, they are blackmailed by Söze, through Söze's lawyer Kobayashi (Pete Postlethwaite), into destroying a rival Argentinean gang's $91-million drug shipment.
 All but Kint and a Hungarian, Arkash Kovash (Morgan Hunter), are killed in the attack.
 However, as no drugs were ever found at the scene, Baer and Kujan believe the true purpose of the attack was to eliminate an informant on the ship named Arturo Marquez, a fugitive whom the Argentineans were attempting to sell to Hungarian mobsters.
 Marquez, had he survived, was one of the exceedingly rare people who could have positively identified Söze, having actually seen his face.

 Kujan confronts Kint with the theory that Söze is corrupt ex-police officer Dean Keaton (Gabriel Byrne), one of the criminals involved.
 Kujan's investigation of Keaton, which had been ongoing for three years, is what had involved him in the case in the first place.

-In the film’s final scene, it is revealed that Kint's story is a fabrication, comprising strung-together details culled from a crowded bulletin board in a messy office.
-Kovash describes Söze to a sketch artist: the drawing faxed in to the police resembles Verbal Kint.
+In the film's final scene, it is revealed that Kint's story is a fabrication, comprising strung-together details culled from a crowded bulletin board in a messy office.
+Kovash describes Söze to a sketch artist: the drawing faxed in to the police resembles Kint.
 Kujan pursues Kint, who has already been released, his limp gone.
-Kujan misses Kint by moments as the latter gets into a car, driven by "Kobayashi".
+Kujan misses Kint by moments as the latter gets into a car driven by "Kobayashi".